umutbozdag/task-board/README.md

 Postit is a task board work planner.
 Web application written in Vue.

-> This app is made for Software Testing course final project with /umutbozdag.
-I took part at Front-End design.
+> This app is made for Software Testing course final project with /burakyccl.
+I took part at Front-End and Firebase parts.

 ##
 #### Features